NVSL/cfiddle-cluster/README.md

 That "someplace" will be one in single-use "sandbox" docker container running on one of the worker nodes in our Slurm cluster.
-`delegate_function` will accomplish this by submitting a Slurm job to the cluster and spawning the sandbox container.
+`delegate_function` will accomplish this by submitting a Slurm job to the cluster.
+That job will then spawn the sandbox container on the worker node.

 The user node and the worker nodes will all share a single `/home/` directory so the users files are available to their job running on the slurm cluster.

-Slurm will schedule the job to a proxy container, and the job will spawn a sandbox container execute the code, collect the outputs, and return them to the user node.

 How, exactly, `delegate_function` bundles up the CFiddle code and its inputs and then collects its outputs is outside the scope of this document.
+But you can read about it in the `delegate_funciton` source code.

 ### What We Provide and What You Need to Provide